geerteltink/geert.elt.ink/cksx001pk0ohdn1s1ezryebn1.md

 ## Git Workflow

 Git workflow works best for large projects.
-For smaller projects or projects with little commits and releases I suggest to use something lightweight like [GitHub Flow](https://guides.github.com/introduction/flow/).
+For smaller projects or projects with little commits and releases, I suggest to use something lightweight like [GitHub Flow](https://guides.github.com/introduction/flow/).

 * [Versioning](#versioning)
 * [Commit Messages](#commit-messages)